IgorTo/igorto.github.io/index.md

 # About me
+I am a research associate at the Jožef Stefan Institute (since August 2025).
-My research is focused on analyzing and developing numerical algorithms for solving partial differential equations that find applications in fluid mechanics and biomechanics.
+My work focuses on developing and analyzing numerical algorithms for partial differential equations (PDEs) arising in advanced multiphysics problems that carry significant societal relevance, such as in climate, biomedical, and energy applications.

-Between years 2023 and 2025 I was a postdoctoral researcher at Department of Mathematics, Stockholm University.

-I previously held a position in industry where I worked as Senior Software and Algorithm developer at Qamcom Research and Technology.
+I aim to improve the robustness and reliability of various computational methods by bridging numerical and functional analysis.

 # Research interests
-- Theoretical and computational analysis of numerical methods.
+- Stability analysis and improvement of numerical schemes.
+- Finite element and meshfree methods.
-- PDE model coupling.
+- Coupled and multiphysics PDE models.

-- Computational glaciology.
-- Computational biomechanics.
+# Previous employments
+- Postdoc at Department of Mathematics, Stockholm University.
+(2023-2025)
+- Sr. Software and Algorithm developer at Qamcom Research and Technology (2022-2023)
+- Doctoral candidate at Division of Scientific Computing, Uppsala University.
+(2017-2022)

 # Education
 - (2017-2022) Ph.D.
 Scientific Computing with specialization in Numerical Analysis, Uppsala University, Sweden.